Our Brands

 Merrell

-Merrell has been the trail shoe of choice for serious outdoor enthusiasts since 1981.
-Founded by Clark Matis and John Schweizer in Vermont, they built their reputation on hiking boots that could handle demanding terrain without destroying your feet.
-Today Merrell bridges trail and town — their Moab hiking shoes are among the best-selling hiking shoes in history, and their casual and work lines bring the same durability and support to everyday wear.
+Merrell has been a popular choice for outdoor enthusiasts since 1981, when Randy Merrell, Clark Matis, and John Schweizer founded the company in Vermont.
+They built their reputation on hiking boots that could handle demanding terrain while keeping feet comfortable.
+Today Merrell bridges trail and town -- their Moab hiking shoes are one of the most popular hiking shoe lines available, and their casual and work lines bring the same durability and support to everyday wear.

 Best For